skodaconnect/skodaconnect/README.md

 ## Information

 Retrieve statistics about your Skoda from the Skoda Connect online service.
+* Support for Skoda Connect services
-* Initial support for SmartLink
+* Support for SmartLink
-* Initial support for Cars via new API (Skoda Enyaq iV)
+* All (native) Skoda cars supported though newer cars (Skoda Enyaq iV) use newer API that's under development
+* If your Skoda car don't work with the MySkoda app it won't work with this integration

 No licence, public domain, no guarantees, feel free to use for anything.
 Please contribute improvements/bugfixes etc.

 ## Breaking changes

-Major code changes have been made to consolidate functions and also enable auxiliary climatisation for PHEV vehicles.
-Names have been changed to avoid confusion when working with the code.
+- **From version 1.0.40** and onwards there has been changes to Skoda API and this might break the integration for some cars.

 - **From version 1.0.30** and onwards there might be breaking changes for the combustion heating/climatisation.